Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/CONTROLLER_TRAFFIC_LIGHT.md

 When trend analysis is active:

-- Traffic light evaluates based on the baseline limits (not trend-adjusted)
+- Traffic light evaluates based on **trend-adjusted limits** (dynamic limits at the last data point)
-- Trend lines show expected trajectory, traffic light shows overall stability
+- Uses the trend line values at the last point to determine the effective limits for evaluation
+- This provides context-aware assessment that accounts for the expected trend trajectory
-- A process with a trend may still be "in control" if variation is within expected bounds
+- A process with a trend is evaluated relative to where it should be on the trend line
+- The `effectiveLimits` calculation automatically uses trend line values when trend is active

 ### 4. Seasonality